 A note on materials

 Marc’s drawing and painting materials and substrates are vegan and purchased from socially and environmentally responsible companies like Gamblin.
 Marc creates many of his oil paints from hand, grinding dry pigments into linseed oil, and he mixes his own solvent-free mediums.
 His homemade watercolors are made with dry pigments and a corn dextrin binder.
 In his quick sketches, Marc often digitally colors his graphite and charcoal drawings.

 Marc Nelson was born and raised in Glen Ellyn, Illinois.
-Marc earned his bachelor of arts degree from Augustana College in Rock Island, Illinois, an art education teaching certificate from Western Illinois University, and is currently pursuing his master in arts education degree at Eastern Illinois University.
-Marc’s paintings and drawings have been featured on CNN, BBC, DW, AJ+, NPR, The New York Times, Enab Baladi, and other news and human rights agencies.
+Marc earned his bachelor of arts degree from Augustana College in Rock Island, Illinois, an art education teaching certificate from Western Illinois University, and a Masters in Art degree from Eastern Illinois University.
+Marc’s paintings and drawings have been featured on CNN, BBC, DW, AJ+, NPR, CBC, The New York Times, The Washington Post (link) Enab Baladi, and other news and human rights agencies.
 He has held exhibitions across Iowa and Illinois, and his work appears in public and private collections around the world.
 Marc’s work has been included in international publications and documentaries.
-Marc and his wife, writer Jill Bartelt, live and work in Kewanee, Illinois.
+Marc and his wife, writer and educator Jill Bartelt, live and work in Kewanee, Illinois.

 Wow Marc, what talent you have!!!!

 I’m glad that I met you at the elementary school in K.

 Hey dude, you wanna read about growing up in Glen Ellyn in the mid80s.
 If not, pardon my post.
 But if so, I’m working on an online novella called “The Summer of ’85.”
 It’s at http://www.summerof1985.wordpress.com.

 Its a good thing we have such a good art teacher at Kewanee,you have a good site maybe you should have a page with mythology since alot of people are interested in that stuff.